 You get a neat variety of missions for either side.
 Each has twelve, and while most are of the standard “build base, smash enemy base” kind, you get a few where you have to fight evil versions of your team (like rogue humans), where you have to rescue and rebuild besieged towns, where you have to liberate builders from an enemy camp in order to crush a nearby base, and a few “task force” missions.
 Warcraft introduces this concept to the mainstream RTS – instead of building barracks and churning out units, you begin in a contained map (like a cave) with a preset mix of units and an objective.
 You can’t build anything here, and can’t augment or replace your team.
 The challenge thus becomes to use each unit’s strength to create an effective unified force, with no backup to save you from missteps.

-The game looks pretty sharp, somewhat of the “believable fantasy” of Lord of the Rings, but far shiner and less gritty.
+The game looks pretty sharp, somewhat of the “believable fantasy” of Lord of the Rings, but far shinier and less gritty.
 I wouldn’t say that it looks cartoonish, as WoW tends to do, but more because this hand-drawn style was how most game looked at the time.
 Units are small, but fairly easy to distinguish – not because of details, but because the collections of pixels have different shapes.
 Soldiers hold their swords out prominently, archers have a brown thing that I suppose is a quiver.
-The orcish raider is the only one on the field riding a large coal thing that I guess is a boar.
+The orcish raider is the only one on the field riding a large coal-colored thing that I guess is a boar.
 They get the job done, and do set up the fantasy battles in your head.
 Terrain looks pretty good by comparison, with lots of colors and detail in places like the dry, cracked land the Orcs start out from.

-Sound is a little weaker than what you might expect.
+Sound is a little weaker than you might expect.
 One voice actor for each side provides all the lines for that side’s units, so be prepared for an extreme overuse of “Yeees?”
 “My Liege?” and “[unintelligible orkish grumbling]” as you click through your army.
 MIDI music is gloomy and suitable, with an option to turn it off independent of the effects (can’t do that with the voices, unfortunately).
 Effects are limited, but very appropriate when used.
 Digitized clips of swords clanking together in battle, trees being sawed for lumber, and nails being hammered in for building help the field come alive.
 The same clips will be used for every event, with no variation, and they do start and stop abruptly as there’s no ambience other than the music, but like the graphics, the job gets done.

 Warcraft remains a competent title.
 Units support each other well, its resource system is intriguingly elaborate, and its AI is surprisingly capable at finding the undefended path to your base.
 I’m not sure how critical the story here is to the overall Warcraft universe, but it does provide both creative missions and a purpose behind them.
 The only trouble will be if you cannot overcome its primitive interface, or the laggard pace of its gameplay.
 I don’t think you’ll be missing anything if you skip ahead in the series, but its a fun distraction that will last a few weekends if you choose to stay.